NSW 2009, Australia

-Home warranty insurance, essential for projects over $20,000, covers a range of defects and incomplete work that arise after the construction work has been completed.
+Home warranty insurance, essential for residential building work projects over $20,000, covers a range of defects and incomplete work that arise after the construction work has been completed.
 This includes structural defects, defective or incomplete waterproofing, defective workmanship, and non-completion of work.
 The policy typically lasts for six years and six months after the completion of the project, although this may vary depending on the type of work and circumstances.

 The benefits of having home warranty insurance are numerous.
 For homeowners, it provides peace of mind knowing that any defects or incomplete work will be covered, and they won't be left with a financial burden to rectify the issues.
 For builders, it protects them from potential legal action and financial loss resulting from defects or incomplete work.
 Overall, home warranty insurance is an important protection for both homeowners and builders in NSW.